 ☛ It is free to enter the garden on the last Sunday of June.

-Where Else to Visit at Hirosaki?
+Where Else to Visit in Hirosaki?